railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 ^^^^^^^^^^^^^^^^^^^^^

 For manual reconciliation, open the entries for reconciling an account through the menu :menuselection:`Accounting --> Periodical Processing --> Reconciliation --> Manual Reconciliation`.

-You can also call up manual reconciliation from any screen that shows accounting entries.
+# You can also call up manual reconciliation from any screen that shows accounting entries.

 .. todo:: is that right?

 Select entries that you want to reconcile.
-From the selection, Open ERP indicates the sum of debits and credits for the selected entries.
+OpenERP indicates the sum of debits and credits for the selected entries.
 When these are equal you can click the :guilabel:`Reconcile Entries` button to reconcile the entries.

 	.. note::  *Example Real case of using reconciliation*

 			Suppose that you are entering customer order details.
-You ask “what is outstanding on the customer account ?” (that is the list of unpaid invoices and unreconciled payments).
+You wonder what is outstanding on the customer account (that is the list of unpaid invoices and unreconciled payments).
 To review it from the order form, navigate to the :guilabel:`Partner` record and select the view :guilabel:`Receivables and Payables`.
-Open ERP opens a history of unreconciled accounting entries on screen.
+OpenERP opens a history of unreconciled accounting entries on screen.

 	            .. figure::  images/account_sample2_entries.png